-At TWO MEN AND A TRUCK® we love moving entire families, including your four-legged or furry family members.
-While our teams are specially trained to handle moving day with pets, there are several ways you can help minimize stress not only during the move, but throughout your entire pet relocation as well.
+At TWO MEN AND A TRUCK® we love moving entire families, including your four-legged family members.
+While our teams are specially trained to handle moving day with pets, there are several ways you can help minimize stress not only during the move, but throughout your entire pet relocation.

 We’ve compiled the best tips on how to easily and successfully move with pets, whether you have a cat, dog, fish, or bird, there are many best practices for pet transportation and getting acclimated into your new home!

 • Cats can be very territorial and may be hesitant to welcome strangers into their home.
 Have treats handy for the movers to give your pet as a way to introduce themselves — this is a surefire way to get fast acquainted.

 • Before and after the move, surround your cat with familiar objects ― feeding and water bowls, toys, blanket, or bed.
 If you are using a crate, leave it in a place with which they can become familiar before the move.

 • When traveling with cats, be sure they are safely in their crates for the duration of the trip to your new home.
 Not only is this the safest way to transport, but giving them their own space will keep them more comfortable and relaxed during the drive.

 • Since cats are very sensitive to their environment, gradually introduce them to their surroundings by restricting them to one or two rooms at the onset.